Sherlock-Holo/async-signals/README.md

 # async-signal
-Library for easier and safe Unix signal handling, and async !
+Library for easier and safe Unix signal handling, and async!